speranskydanil/ruby-event-framework/README.md

 ### Notices

 * EF::Object should be included after initialize
+* Also you may admix EF::Object methods and needed instance variables
+by extending: `Object.new.extend(EF::Object)`
 * Callbacks will be executed in threads of subscribers (where they were defined)
 * In the example the handler will be called in the main thread,
 but if you define the client in the thread where you bind it to the server's event,